 Reading time minutes

-University College London Hospital
+University College London Hospitals

 UCLH had made good progress in planning the implementation of an electronic patient record (EPR) system and was considering incorporating imaging technology into the project.
-Initially there was reticence about expanding the project scope.
-Key users could not understand why, if the hospital was acquiring a state-of-the-art EPR, it was also necessary to expend resources on acquisition of an enterprise document management system (EDMS).
-However, it became clear that the ability to capture document images was a necessary addition to the overall EPR system.
-Although very powerful, the EPR would not provide a solution for several important aspects of healthcare information management.
-For example, UCLH identified three broad categories of information not readily managed by the EPR:
+Initially, there was reticence about expanding the project scope.
+Key users couldn’t understand why, if the hospital was acquiring a state-of-the-art EPR, it was also necessary to expend resources on the acquisition of an enterprise content services platform.

 • Legacy unstructured data